b09dan/network_it_io_bot/README.md

+## Description

-Tips, tricks and other things.
+Experiments, Tips, Tricks and other things.